 - Peanuts or cashews: Roasted, chopped peanuts or cashews add a nice textural contrast.

 - Salt and pepper: Kosher salt and freshly cracked pepper, please.

 - Lettuce: Pick up a head of butter or bibb lettuce.
 If your grocery store is anything like mine, the lettuce will come whole, in a little plastic clamshell of its own.

 How do these lettuce wraps come together?

-You'll start out by cooking some ground chicken, crumbling it up as you go.
+You'll start out by cooking some onions and garlic, followed by some ground chicken, crumbling it up as you go.

-Next, the onions, garlic, sauces and vinegars, and ginger make their way into the pan.
+Next, the sauces and vinegars, and ginger make their way into the pan.

-Next up, the water chestnuts and green onions make an appearance.
+Next up, the water chestnuts, green onions, carrots, and nuts make an appearance.
 Season with salt and pepper, to taste.

 Spoon this delicious mixture into some crisp lettuce leaves and go to town!